bobschrag/token-matcher/README.md

 The matcher is recursive and has not been architected to support `trampoline`---it backtracks via Clojure `or`, not by passing a continuation (the way clolog does).
 As such, feasible match length is bounded by the Clojure stack limit.
+One way to overcome this might be to rewrite the matcher's logic in clolog.

 ## License